EDusik/go-barber/frontend/rocket-shoes/README.md

 <div id="about">

 ## :computer: About
-React project consuming GitHub api and using React Components and styled-components
+Virtual store using React flux architecture and hooks
 </div>

 <div id="commands">